The High Level Trigger and Express Data Production at STAR: Reconstruction Software

 Finally, tracklets from different sectors are merged into global tracks.
 This requires precise comparison of track parameters -- such as position, slope and momentum -- at sector boundaries.
-The merging procedure includes (1) resorting of track indices by pad rows to efficiently identify potential matches; (2) matching of track parameters, with special handling of adjacent sector tracks using coordinate transformations to resolve local system differences; and (3) merging and re-fitting, where successfully matched segments are combined into a single track and re-optimized for accuracy.
+The merging procedure includes (1) sorting of track indices by pad rows to reduce the combinatorial search; (2) matching of track parameters, with special handling of adjacent sector tracks using coordinate transformations to resolve local system differences; and (3) merging and re-fitting, where successfully matched segments are combined into a single track and re-optimized for accuracy.

-This highly efficient tracklet merging system allows all reconstructed segments to be combined into global tracks that represent the final reconstruction result.
-The robustness and speed of this method allows it to handle large amounts of data and provide high quality trajectory reconstructions for STAR analysis.
+This tracklet merging system allows all reconstructed segments to be combined into global tracks that represent the final reconstruction result.
+The robustness and speed of this method allows it to handle large amounts of data and provide high quality trajectory reconstructions for STAR analysis~\cite{GKozlov}.
 An example of reconstructed tracks, including low-momentum loopers, is shown in Fig.~\ref{Loopers}.